ethereumjs/organization/docs/technical.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 If you have separate things you want to change on a library, do separate PRs for this.
-So if you e.g. have some ideas for how to improve the build process and want to fix some bug from an issue, theses are two separate PRs.
+So if you e.g. have some ideas for how to improve the build process and want to fix some bug from an issue, these are two separate PRs.

 This is a precondition for a successful review of a PR, since a reviewer has a smaller subset of changes and can connect changes definitively to a certain feature.